quick-lab/primerschemes/primerschemes/artic-measles/400/v1.0.0/README.md

         "vendors": [],
         "misc": []
     },
     "description": "A pan Measles morbillivirus scheme.
-All full length genomes have been downloaded and phylogenicly downsampled to 0.95 RTL.", "derivedfrom": null,
+All full length genomes have been downloaded and phylogenetically downsampled to 0.95 RTL.", "derivedfrom": null,
     "contactinfo": null
 }